Reliance JioMusic-Saavn merger: 4 key things to know

 1) Another Rs 130 crore will also be invested by Mukesh Ambani-led company in order to make the new entity one of the largest streaming services in the world.

-2) Saavn holds rights over 20 million songs in English, Hindi and other Indian languages.
+2) Saavn holds rights over 36 million songs in 15 languages.

 3) Saavn’s three co-founders namely Paramdeep Singh, Rishi Malhotra, and Vinodh Bhat will continue leading Saavn.